Alfresco/docs-alfresco/search-services/1.4/install/options.md

 This task assumes you have:

-* Installed Alfresco Content Services 7.1 or above.
+* Installed Alfresco Content Services 7.1 or above, see [Supported platforms]({% link search-services/1.4/support/index.md %}).
 * Set the following properties in the `<TOMCAT_HOME>/shared/classes/alfresco-global.properties` file:

     ```text